Skip to content

 • When having respiratory symptoms, wear a surgical mask, refrain from work or attending class at school, avoid going to crowded places and seek medical advice promptly.

-• Arrange immediate inspection and repair by qualified technician if there is defect in the trap or foul odour coming out from drain outlets.
+• Repair immediately if there is defect in the U-trap or foul odour coming out from drain outlets.
+Qualified technicians can be hired for inspection and repair.

-5. Is it safe to eat poultry and pork products?
+5. Is it safe to eat poultry products?

-It is safe to eat properly prepared and cooked meat because influenza viruses are inactivated by sufficient heating, normal temperatures used for cooking (such that food reaches 70°C in all parts) will kill the virus.
+It is safe to eat properly prepared and cooked meat because influenza viruses can be inactivated by sufficient heating.
 Therefore, poultry should be cooked thoroughly.
 If there is pinkish juice running from the cooked poultry or the middle part of its bone is still red in colour, the poultry should be cooked again until fully cooked.
 Eggs should be cooked well until the white and yolk become firm.
 Do not eat raw eggs or dip cooked food into any sauce containing raw eggs.
+Moreover, consumption of uncooked blood-based dishes is considered a high-risk practice and is discouraged.
+Sick poultry should also not be eaten.

 6. Is it safe to visit live poultry markets or farms?

-Members of the public should avoid visiting poultry markets or farms as exposure to infected poultry or its contaminated environment are important risk factors of human infection of avian influenza.
+Members of the public should minimize visit to live poultry markets or farms and avoid contact with contaminated surfaces as exposure to infected poultry or its contaminated environment are important risk factors of human infection of avian influenza.
+People should maintain good hand hygiene before and after contact with live poultry and their environments.

 7. Is there a vaccine for prevention of human infection with avian influenza virus?